The 20 Best Chronic Inflammatory Demyelinating Polyneuropathy Doctors Near Me in Columbia, MD

 Offers Telehealth

-Sheetal Wagle is a Neurologist in Columbia, Maryland.
+Sheetal Wagle is a Neurologist practicing medicine in Columbia, Maryland.
 Dr. Wagle is rated as an Experienced provider by MediFind in the treatment of Chronic Inflammatory Demyelinating Polyneuropathy.
-Her top areas of expertise are Transient Ischemic Attack (TIA), Migraine, Transient Global Amnesia, and Stroke.
+Her clinical expertise encompasses Transient Ischemic Attack (TIA), Migraine, Transient Global Amnesia, and Stroke.
+Dr. Wagle is board certified in American Board Of Psychiatry And Neurology.

 Learn about our expert tiers